Approximate Degrees of Multisymmetric Properties with Application to Quantum Claw Detection

-For the element distinctness, Buhrman et al.~\cite{BuhDurHeiHoyMagSanWol01CCC} proved the upper bound $O(n^{3/4})$ and the lower bound $\Omega(\sqrt{n})$ on the quantum query complexity for $f\colon [n]\to Z$ for a finite set $Z$.
-Aaronson and Shi~\cite{AarShi04JACM} improved the lower bound to $\Omega(n^{2/3})$ by introducing a novel technique to the polynomial method to bound the degrees of multi-variate polynomials that approximate symmetric Boolean functions, where $[n]$ denotes the set $\set{1,\dots, n}$.
+For element distinctness, Buhrman et al.~\cite{BuhDurHeiHoyMagSanWol01CCC} proved the upper bound $O(n^{3/4})$ and the lower bound $\Omega(\sqrt{n})$ on the quantum query complexity for $f\colon [n]\to Z$ for a finite set $Z$, where $[n]$ denotes the set $\set{1,\dots, n}$.
+Aaronson and Shi~\cite{AarShi04JACM} improved the lower bound to $\Omega(n^{2/3})$ by introducing a novel technique to the polynomial method to bound the degrees of multi-variate polynomials that approximate symmetric Boolean functions.
 Ambainis~\cite{Amb07SICOMP} then provided the breakthrough upper bound $O(n^{2/3})$ by developing a general framework of quantum search based on quantum walk.
 His work was followed by many generalizations and variants that form one of the mainstreams of quantum algorithms (e.g.,\cite{Sze04FOCS,MagNayRolSan11SICOMP,AmbGilJefKok20STOC,JefZur23STOC}).

-As for the claw detection for $f\colon [F]\to Z$ and $g\colon [G]\to Z$, where $F$ and $G$ are positive integers such that $F\le G$ and $Z$ is a finite set, Buhrman et al.~\cite{BuhDurHeiHoyMagSanWol01CCC} proved that the quantum query complexity is $\Omega(\sqrt{G})$ and $O(\sqrt{G}+F^{1/2}G^{1/4})$.
-Zhang~\cite{Zha05COCOON} then proved the lower bound $\Omega(\sqrt{G}+(FG)^{1/3})$ on the quantum query complexity by providing the reduction from the collision detection with promised that the input function with domain $[FG]$ is either one-to-one or two-to-one and using the lower bound $\Omega((FG)^{1/3})$~\cite{AarShi04JACM} for that promised case.
+As for claw detection for $f\colon [F]\to Z$ and $g\colon [G]\to Z$, where $F$ and $G$ are positive integers such that $F\le G$ and $Z$ is a finite set, Buhrman et al.~\cite{BuhDurHeiHoyMagSanWol01CCC} proved that the quantum query complexity is $\Omega(\sqrt{G})$ and $O(\sqrt{G}+F^{1/2}G^{1/4})$.
+Zhang~\cite{Zha05COCOON} then proved the lower bound $\Omega(\sqrt{G}+(FG)^{1/3})$ on the quantum query complexity by providing the reduction from collision detection with the promise that the input function with domain $[FG]$ is either one-to-one or two-to-one and using the lower bound $\Omega((FG)^{1/3})$~\cite{AarShi04JACM} for that promised case.
 Tani~\cite{Tan09TCS} then proved the matching upper bound $O(\sqrt{G}+(FG)^{1/3})$ by running a quantum-walk-based search on a particular graph product of two Johnson graphs corresponding to the two input functions.